General Information

 Permanent Life Insurance

 Permanent Life can provide life insurance protection for your entire life as long as premiums are paid timely for a stated period of time, which can be a life time.
 My recommendation when utilizing a permanent life insurance product is that I like to have the client pay a set amount for a stated period of time (1 payment, 7 years or 10 years), so that after the payments have been met you own a policy for your lifetime without having another payment.
 It is a good idea to have this obligation met before retirement.
+It is never a rule set in stone; but, For many clients I suggest to purchase term life insurance and then invest the difference.
+However, talk with us to discuss how it fits into your customize plan.

 What Is The Proper Salary Amount To Pay Yourself From Your Business?